juanis2112/Spyder-Workshop/README.md

 from utils import aggregate_by_year
 ```

-15. Then, use it to aggregate by year and plot the data:
+15. Use it to aggregate by year and plot the data:

 ```python
 weather_data_by_year = aggregate_by_year(
     weather_data_ordered, 'date')
 ```

-16. Try writing your own function in the `utils.py` file that get the averages of the weather data by month and plots it.
+16. Try writing a function in the `utils.py` file that gets the averages of the weather data by month and plots them.

 ## Data Analysis and Interpretation